howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

 It involves ensuring that individuals have control over their own personal data and that organizations that collect, store, and process personal data do so in a manner that respects individuals' privacy rights.

 Data privacy laws and regulations vary by jurisdiction, but many countries and regions have enacted legislation to protect individuals' personal data.
-Examples of data privacy laws include the General Data Protection Regulation (GDPR) in the European Union, the California Consumer Privacy Act (CCPA) in the United States, and the Personal Data Protection Act (PDPA) in Singapore.
+Examples of data privacy laws include the General Data Protection Regulation (GDPR) in the European Union, the Health Insurance Portability and Accountability Act (HIPAA) and California Consumer Privacy Act (CCPA) in the United States, and the Personal Data Protection Act (PDPA) in Singapore.
 The U.S. data privacy legal landscape is a particularly complex patchwork of federal and state laws.
 It includes comprehensive state-level consumer privacy acts, industry-specific federal laws, and intricate pre-emption relationships between them, creating a fragmented and multifaceted regulatory environment.

 This document outlines common privacy rights and obligations as of the time of this writing (September, 2024) in alignment with fair information practices (FIP), which are widely recognized principles but may or may not be legally required, depending on the jurisdiction.
 The framework presented here offers a general understanding of data privacy principles but does not guarantee legal compliance in any specific region.
-Readers are encouraged to seek legal advice for their particular situations.
+Readers are encouraged to seek legal or technical advice for their particular jurisdiction, industry(-ies), and situations.

 ### Key Roles in Data Processing

 The following terms are used by the GDPR and in the privacy industry in general to define the three key roles in data processing:

-1. **Data Subject**: The individual whose personal information is being processed (also referred to as "consumer" in this RFC and many personal data privacy laws).
+1. **Data Subject**: The individual whose personal information is being processed (also referred to as “individual" in this RFC).
 2. **Data Controller**: An organization or individual with decision-making authority over data processing who determines the purposes and methods of data processing, bears primary responsibility under privacy laws and is the main target of most privacy and data protection regulations.
 3. **Data Processor**: Often a third-party service provider who processes data on behalf of the data controller.
 Under HIPAA, data processors are referred to as "business associates."
 Data processors may be hired for specialized tasks or to improve efficiency; can subcontract to other processors, creating a chain of responsibility; must operate within the scope defined by the data controller; and are expected to maintain trust and adhere to the controller's guidelines.